Jeremy Pena Player Props: Astros vs. Rangers

 Jeremy Pena At The Plate

-- Pena is batting .214 with four doubles, two home runs and three walks.
+- Pena is hitting .203 with four doubles, two home runs and four walks.

-- Pena is batting .286 with one homer during his last games and is riding a five-game hitting streak.

-- He has hit a long ball in two of 13 games played this season, and in 3.3% of his plate appearances.
+- In 14 games played this season, he has homered in two of them.

-- Pena has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.
+- In five games this year (35.7%), Pena has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.